zshot/cliDownload

 https://example.com -f out.json

-A local GGUF model driving the navigator:
+A local Ollama model driving the navigator:

 zshot --navigate "Click the News link" \

---navigator-type "local:///path/to/model.gguf?gpu_layers=1" \
+--navigator-type "ollama://localhost:11434?model=gemma4" \

 https://example.com